ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/get-collection-statistics.java.markdown

-﻿# Operations : How to get collections statistics?
+﻿# Operations : How to Get Collection Statistics

 **GetCollectionStatisticsOperation** is used to return total count of documents, conflicts and document count in each collection.